 This is not to say that Gir is, in any way, incompetent or insufficient in their protection and upbringing.
 In fact, it has recorded strikingly impressive growth in the population of Asiatic Lions over the last decade.

-People from all over India and also the neighbouring countries visit Gir to catch a glimpse of these golden – haired beasts.
-They are Sasan Gir’s major tourist attraction.
+People from all over India and also the neighboring countries visit Gir to catch a glimpse of these golden-haired beasts.
+They are Sasan Gir’s major tourist attractions.

 Hunting and human encroachment into habitat have been the major causes for their dwindling population.
 In the late 1960s, only 180 Asiatic Lions roamed in the jungles of Gujarat.
 Following a consistent decline in numbers, they were allotted the status of ‘Critically Endangered’ in the year 2000.

 This changed in the year 2008 when a steady growth in population motivated the conservationists to update their status to ‘Endangered’.

 A little short of a decade later, the 2015 Lion Census revealed a splendid rise in population.
 There were 523 lions sprawling in Gir